ohmtal/OhmFlux/RadioWana/README.md

                 - [X] set better min size  => 720 x 320
             - [ ] Autoconnect on start
+            - [ ] Auto Reconnect on timeout

-        - [ ] TuneButton: station list cache not updated when station added to favo
+        - [X] TuneButton: station list cache not updated when station added to favo

     - [ ] Recorder a bit nicer - or maybe finish it see Version 2

+    - [X] Player: need a function to add remove from Favo in "info?"

-    - [ ] Kubuntu test: Music stuck
+    - [X] Kubuntu test: Music stutter
         - [X] added thread safe ring buffer
         - [X] added threaded Decoder Worker
-        - [ ] still does it - is it a curl buffer problem ? check raw buffer in console with "dd" (decodeDebug): It stucks at 30-80k while i have about 300k on my development machine
+        - [~] still does it - is it a curl buffer problem ? check raw buffer in console with "dd" (decodeDebug): It stucks at 30-80k while i have about 300k on my development machine

     - [X] sucks: Played station from RadioBrowser is added to Favorites automaticly
         - find a other solution to handle the currentStation and tuning